 - their skin circulation is still quite slow to adapt.

-By the age of 4, skin and its appendages (such as hair, nails and glands) are a little bit more mature.
+By the age of four, skin and its appendages (such as hair, nails and glands) are a little bit more mature.
 However, children’s skin is still thinner and has less pigmentation than adult skin.
 Because these self-protection mechanisms are less developed, young skin is particularly sensitive to UV radiation.
-Read more about children’s skin and about how the sun affects it in how does sun affect babies and children’s skin.
+Read more about baby and children’s skin and about how the sun affects it in how does sun affect babies and children’s skin.

 By the age of 12, the structure and function of a child’s skin corresponds to that of an adult.